sifaka-ai/sifaka/CIRCULAR_DEPENDENCIES_RESOLUTION_PROGRESS.md

   - [ ] Move remaining interfaces from `retrieval` to `interfaces/retrieval.py`

 - [ ] Use string type annotations for forward references
-  - [ ] Update type annotations in model components
+  - [x] Update type annotations in model components (OpenAI and Anthropic providers)
   - [ ] Update type annotations in chain components
   - [ ] Update type annotations in classifier components
   - [ ] Update type annotations in critic components